albheim/parseline/README.md

 * Don't do split->collect->iter, check [macro book](https://veykril.github.io/tlborm/decl-macros/macros-methodical.html) for tips on how to do indexing in repeating macros.

 ## Disclaimer
 This is the first crate I have made and it was mostly as a learning experience.
-I needed some parsing for *Advent of Code* and thought regular expressions were overkill, and learning how to set up a crate with tests as well as figuring out how to create the needed macro was interesting to try.
+I needed some parsing for *Advent of Code* and thought regular expressions were overkill, and figuring out how to set up a crate with tests and how to create the needed macro was a good learning experience.